-We have chosen to apply various Earth-centered approaches in our work!
+We have chosen to apply various Earth-based approaches in our work!
 We believe that combining bold and creative ideas can make their impact and application more powerful and transformational.
-With help from our ecocentric toolbox and our collective skill set, we aim to contribute to the respect and protection of the delicate balance of all the planet’s living systems.
-Two of our approaches are listed below:
+With help from our toolbox and our collective skill set, we aim to contribute to the respect and protection of the delicate balance of all the planet’s living systems.
+Two of our fundamental approaches are listed below:

 Rights of Nature

-Rights of Nature is a legal tool that implements the intrinsic legal rights of ecosystems to exist, thrive, evolve, regenerate, and continue their vital cycles.
+Rights of Nature is a legal tool that implements the intrinsic legal rights of non-human living systems (ecosystems, habitats) to exist, thrive, evolve, regenerate, and continue their vital cycles.
 The Rights of Nature advances a new worldview that respects the aliveness, interconnectedness, and uniqueness of all living beings.

 Rights of Nature has the potential to challenge capitalist and extractivist perceptions of the Earth's living systems (or "Nature") and change the fabric of human legal and governance systems because it provides civil society, organizations, governments, and other stakeholders with a tool to proactively defend living systems.
-Through legal recognition of inherent rights of living systems in places such as Colombia, Bangladesh, New Zealand, Ecuador, Uganda, etc., the Rights of Nature has gained traction in legal systems everywhere.
+Through the legal recognition of inherent rights of living systems in places such as Colombia, Bangladesh, Ecuador, New Zealand, USA, Uganda, etc., the rights of Nature have gained traction in legal practices everywhere.